A Truck Accident Attorney in Stroudsburg Will Fight For You

 - Distracted Driving – Distracted driving has become a huge problem in this country and the cause of many commercial truck accidents.
 When a truck driver is distracted, the resulting accident could be catastrophic.
 Texting while driving a truck, eating while driving, looking at paperwork, or taking attention off the road for any reason while driving a truck can cause a fatal truck accident.

 - Poor Maintenance and Inspection – Trucking companies must perform regular maintenance and inspection on their vehicles to keep them in safe working order.
 When trucking companies ignore or delay necessary truck inspections and maintenance they risk the lives of their drivers and the general public.
 Negligent truck companies may try to save money by allowing drivers to use large trucks and other equipment that hasn’t been properly maintained.
-This lack of adequate truck maintenance can lead to a serious truck accident.
+This lack of adequate truck maintenance can lead to serious truck accidents.
 A knowledgeable Stroudsburg trucking accident attorney will look at the records of the truck repair schedule, which may show a lack of necessary maintenance.

 - Reckless Driving – While most truckers take great care on the road, some truck drivers fail to put safety first.
 Truck accidents happen when a truck driver is driving recklessly, such as speeding, tailgating, changing lanes quickly, making unsafe turns, violating the rules of the road, or driving too fast for road conditions.
 If negligent actions from a truck driver, including the use of drugs or alcohol, caused an accident that injured you or a loved one, you may have a case.

 - Negligent Hiring/Training – A trucking company may have hired an inexperienced truck driver, performed no background check or an inadequate background check, and then did not provide adequate training for the trucker on the particular size and weight vehicle they would be driving.
 If a trucking company’s negligent hiring or training practices led to your truck accident injuries, you may have a case against the trucking company.
-Contact the Munley Law truck accident lawyers today.
+Contact the Munley Law Personal Injury Attorneys truck accident lawyers today.

-- Violation of Trucking Regulations – The FMCSA regulations limits the hours a truck driver can drive, as well as limiting the maximum amount of weight a truck is allowed to carry.
+- Violation of Trucking Regulations – The FMCSA regulations limits the hours a truck driver can drive, as well as limit the maximum amount of weight a truck is allowed to carry.
 The FMCSA provides rules for proper loading and tie-down requirements, truck maintenance and inspection procedures, licensing and driver testing, and restricts the use of drugs and alcohol.
 Truck drivers and trucking companies must comply with all federal and state trucking regulations.
 When they don’t comply, and their negligence causes a truck crash, they can be held liable for any injuries.
 Truckers and trucking companies are required to keep logs and shipping schedules, which need to be updated and contain the correct information.

 - Overloaded Trailers – Large trucks already weigh a massive amount, and overloading them or incorrectly loading truck cargo can cause a very dangerous situation.
 Overloading and other unsafe loading practices can make it very difficult for a trucker to correctly maneuver a truck, cause cargo shifts, cause a rollover, or greatly impact stop times, resulting in a collision.

 All accidents can cause a vast range of injuries, and most truck accidents are no exception.
-One of the most common types of injuries in all motor vehicle accidents is whiplash, which impact the soft tissue of the neck and is usually associated with rear end collisions.
+One of the most common types of injuries in all motor vehicle accidents is whiplash, which impacts the soft tissue of the neck and is usually associated with rear end collisions.
 Other types of injuries include:

 - Disc injuries